nneibaue/shadow-os/README.md

 This package contains comprehensive planning documents for Wendell's "mech suit" cognitive amplification system.
 Everything here is **textual** (Markdown) with **detailed pseudocode** — no implementation code, but ready for development.

-## Enhanced from Initial Conversation
-All documents have been significantly enhanced based on the detailed conversation about:
-- **Speed-of-thought capture** as the fundamental design principle
-- **"Mech suit" metaphor** for cognitive amplification
-- **Memetic quality preservation** in Bars and expansions
-- **Contradictions as creative tension** rather than problems to solve
-- **Multi-modal capture** (voice, text, highlights, conversational context)
-- **Integral theory integration** throughout the system
-- **Book generation** as the ultimate capability

 ## Contents
 - `01_nate_understanding.md` — Enhanced understanding including the deeper context of shadow work, coaching methodology, and the "grammar of ontology" vision.